 - The overall results of the 2015 MEES exams in French indicate improvements in the French Base and Enriched success rates.
-We have surpassed the 2015 Success Plan target in both programs and continue to do so in 2016. - Our 2015 success rate in Secondary 5 French Reading improved from 72.5% in 2009 surpassing the target in both the base and enrichi levels.
-That success rate continued into 2016.
-We continued to maintain a 100% success rate in Enriched French Reading in 2015 and 2016. - For French Writing our success rate has increased from 82.4% in 2009 and has surpassed the 2015 targets set for both the base and enrichi programs.
-We maintained a 100% success rate in Enriched French Writing in 2015 and 2016.
+We have surpassed the 2015 Success Plan target in both programs and continue to do so in 2018. - Our 2015 success rate in Secondary 5 French Reading improved from 77.5% in 2015 surpassing the target in both the base and enrichi levels.
+That success rate continued into 2018.
+We continued to maintain a 100% success rate in Enriched French Reading in 2018. - For French Writing our success rate has increased from 85.4% in 2015 and has surpassed the 2015 targets set for both the base and enrichi programs.
+We maintained a 100% success rate in Enriched French Writing in 2018 and increased the success rate in Base Writing to 90.4%..

-- We increased the number of French culture initiatives in the school in the 2014-2015 school year: - Secondary 1 enriched students once again continued to complete their Entrepreneurial Projects in French.
-(1) - Secondary 1 students participated in the Board wide contest "Qui Lira Vaincra" where our team placed first overall.(2) - Secondary 2 students competed in a French Poetry Slam contest where a BHS student placed first.
-(3). - o The Défi Français program continued at the Secondary 1, 2 and 3 levels.
-(4) - We continued to hold Francization classes for students new to Quebec.
-(5) - At the Secondary 4 level students went on a French field trip to see a French play at Theatre Lionel Groulx.
-(6) - Secondary 4 Enriched students participated in a French Poetry Slam.
-(7) - Secondary 5 students went to a French Play at Theatre Lionel Groulx.
-(8) - We also continue to purchase more French resources for the library.
-(9)
+We maintained the number of French culture initiatives in the school in the 2017-2018 school year:

-- Continue to implement a high level of French instruction with an emphasis on French writing as we are seeing improvements in terms of success rate. - Participate in French Poetry Slams as well as writing workshops. - Continue to add more French cultural events at all levels. - Continue to stock our library with more French resources. - Add a French Cultural initiative at Secondary 3 for 2016-2017. - Introduce in Cycle 1 and revisit throughout both Cycles key concepts required for successful completion of secondary 5 French.
-(Tables rondes)
+- Secondary 1 enriched students once again continued to complete their Entrepreneurial Projects in French. - The Défi Français program continued at all Secondary levels. - We continued to hold Francization classes for students new to Quebec. - At the Secondary 4 level students went on a French field trip to see a French play. - Secondary 4 Enriched students participated in a French Poetry Slam. - o Secondary 5 students attended a French Play. - o We also continue to purchase more French resources for the library.

-- Make the psychology course bilingual to increase exposure to French in Secondary 5. - Provide extra help in French classes in Cycle 1 to help prepare students for Cycle 2. - Offer an online French course.
+- Continue to implement a high level of French instruction with an emphasis on French writing as we are seeing improvements in terms of success rate. - Continue to add more French cultural events at all levels. - Develop interdisciplinary activities in French such as the Sec.
+1 visit to the Refuge Faunique. - Continue to stock our library with more French resources. - Add a French Cultural initiative at Secondary 3 for 2017-2018. - Introduce in Cycle 1 and revisit throughout both Cycles key concepts required for successful completion of secondary 5 French.
+(Tables rondes) - Make the psychology course bilingual to increase exposure to French in Secondary 5. - Provide extra help in French classes in Cycle 1 to help prepare students for Cycle 2. - Offer an online French course.